 I'm Yuma Noritomo, a PhD student at Dyson, Cornell.
-I visited PSE in Fall 2024. e-mail: yn266[at]cornell.edu
+I visited PSE in Fall 2024, with shorter research visits at Utrecht and DEC at Wageningen.
+Reach out to me at yn266[at]cornell.edu

 Working Paper / Work in Progress